Development guide#

 The default Kubernetes credentials in your local Kubernetes configuration will be used to run the tests, whatever cluster that points to.

-In theory, you can use a regular Kubernetes cluster and only test namespaces starting with test-
+In theory, you can use a regular Kubernetes cluster and only test namespaces starting with test- will be affected.

 In practice, this is not tested, and it is possible the tests will damage or destroy other applications or data running on the same Kubernetes cluster.